M. (1) 15 Nov 1694 in Montreal, New France

 D. about 1755 in (probably) Fort Frontenac, New France

-When her husband was killed in a fight, Catherine Brunet was in a desperate financial situation, and accepted help from the community to get through it.
-Her life began on November 5, 1681, in Champlain, New France, a village on the St. Lawrence River not far from Trois-Rivières.
+Catherine’s life began on November 5, 1681, in Champlain, New France, a village on the St. Lawrence River not far from Trois-Rivières.
 Her father was a fur trader named Matheiu Brunet dit LeTang; her mother was Marie Blanchard.
-Catherine was the eighth of ten children, and saw her mother handle a large household with a husband who was often absent.
+Catherine was named for her godmother Catherine Guerard, the wife of Julien Dubord dit LaFontaine.
+The Brunet family was large, and Catherine was the eighth of ten children.
+Since her father was away on expeditions that often lasted more than a year, Catherine’s mother had to look after the affairs of the household.
+Such was life in 17th-century New France.

 Catherine’s childhood was brief—she was only 13-years-old when she was married to Honoré Danis, a man 12 years her senior.
 The wedding took place in Montreal, where her family had moved, on November 15, 1694.
 Being so young, she may not have shared a bed with her new husband at first; her first child was born over three years later.
 Between 1698 and 1711, Catherine had seven children; it’s believed three of them died young.